MariyanK1/MariyanK1/README.md

-## Welcome to my corner of the internet.
+## Welcome to my corner of the Internet.
 Let's build something awesome! 🛠

 ### My stack: